-For the past two weeks I’ve been in Bangkok, Thailand.
-It’s the fourth time I’ve stayed in the city, but the first where I’ve been in a financial position to stay somewhere that wasn’t either a hostel or a hotel on the extremely low budget end.
-I found the Montien Riverside Hotel via Booking.com – … More Montien Riverside Hotel (Bangkok, Thailand)
+This was the fourth time I’ve stayed in the city of Bangkok, but the first where I’ve been in a financial position to stay somewhere that wasn’t either a hostel or a hotel on the extremely low budget end.
+I found the five-star Montien Riverside Hotel via Booking.com – read my guide on how to … More Montien Riverside Hotel (Bangkok, Thailand)

 I’ll be adding to this collection of photographs over my year long stay here, but if you’d like to see any of my posts on South Korea, click here.